These 7 Careers Are Easy To Start Even at 40 [Best Jobs]

 - Moving their campaign forward depending on the specific product or service they've purchased (website hosting, marketing package, etc.)

-- Providing support when a customer has a specific question, and communicating rapidly when they are worried about changes.
+- Providing support when a customer has a specific question, and communicating rapidly when they are worried about changes (i.e. issues with dedicated server downtime or billing)

-- Handling backend tasks such as entering information related to a customer into a CRM suite or working with spreadsheets.
+- Handling backend tasks such as entering information related to a customer into G suite CRM or working with spreadsheets.

 - Doing some small creative work on behalf of the customer like updating a page with certain information, imagery, or copywriting.